-Keppel Land is also involved in the growth of the Keppel Group's data centre business through its 30% stake in KDCH.
+Keppel Land is also involved in the growth of Keppel Group's data centre business through its 30% stake in Keppel Data Centres Holding Pte.
+Ltd. (KDCH).
 As a result of these investments, Keppel Land has stakes in data centres in key data centre hubs across Asia Pacific and Europe.
 KDCH develops and project manages the data centres in the Alpha Data Centre Fund and serves as the facility manager.